Learning When the Concept Shifts: Confounding, Invariance, and Dimension Reduction: Methodology: Domain Adaptation via Manifold Optimization

 where $\alpha_V$ is defined in \eqref{eqn:inner-ridge}.
-The problem $\Phi_{\upsilon, \eta}(V)$ is non-convex in $V$; however, we will derive provable results for any first-order stationarity of the landscape.
+The problem \eqref{eqn:opt-stiefel} is non-convex in $V$; however, we will derive provable results for any first-order stationary point of the landscape.
 Informally speaking, as we shall see in Section~\ref{sec:theory}, under certain conditions, almost all local optima demonstrate good alignment with the invariant subspace.

 Let us first introduce a skeletal implementation of a first-order manifold optimization method to find local optima of $\Phi_{\upsilon, \eta}(V)$.
 Then, we move to fill in the essential background on the geometry of the Stiefel manifold to rationalize the algorithm.